vtex/shoreline/packages/site/documentation/foundations/colors.md

 - **Notifications:** contains all colors related to components used to notifications messages, like Toasts and Alerts.

-- **Fields:** contains all colors related to field texts components.
+- **Fields:** contains all colors related to field texts components, like Inputs, TextAreas, and Selects.

 - **Controls:** contains all colors related to controls components, like Checkbox, Radio Buttons, and Toggle.